jacobmatthewmurray/vesseg/readme.md

 This repository contains the source files associated with the _vesseg_ (*ves*sel *seg*mentation) platform.
 They can be downloaded for set-up with `Docker` both locally and on a server.
 The vesseg platform is described in:

 >*Murray JM, Pfeffer P, Seifert R, et al. Vesseg: An Open-Source Tool for Deep Learning-Based Atherosclerotic Plaque Quantification in Histopathology Image.
 ATVB.
 Published online August 12, 2021. doi:10.1161/ATVBAHA.121.316124*

-The analysis files associated with the above mentioned paper can be found here.

 ___

 ## Table of Contents